Updated on November 30, 2022

 Beyond the legal aspect, national consumer trends may also differ in the international market.
-Before spending time and energy developing sales in a new market, it is crucial to study the wine consumption trends there.
+Before spending time and energy to develop sales in a new market, it is crucial to study the wine consumption trends.

-Each country has a different approach to the distribution and consumption of alcoholic products within its borders.
-From excise duty policies to the documentation required to bring wine into the country, it is important to know all the legal and administrative aspects before considering entering a new market.
+Each country approaches the distribution and consumption of alcoholic products within its borders differently.
+From excise duty policies to the documentation required for wine entry, it is important to know all the legal and administrative aspects before considering entering a new market.

-As with any product subject to excise duty, the international movement of wine must comply with fiscal and administrative obligations.
+As with any product subject to excise, the international movement of wine must comply with fiscal and administrative obligations.

-Some countries are more restrictive than others when it comes to controlling the entry of alcoholic products into their territory.
+Some countries are more restrictive than others in controlling the entry of alcoholic products into their territory.
 It is therefore essential to be informed of these national specificities.

 Phytosanitary certificate, back label and certificate of origin for China; a specific analysis stating the metals contained in the wine for Peru; the corresponding TARIC code on each line of the commercial invoice for Greece, Kazakhstan,...

-In short, learn all you can, be organized, and don't take your knowledge for granted: regulations evolve!
+In short, learn all you can, be organized, and don't take your knowledge for granted: regulations are changing!

 Wine is a complex product.
 The quality signals of a wine are not the same from one country to another, and depend on many criteria.

-These countries are generally more receptive to lesser known appellations and wineries, if the quality satisfies their palates!
+These countries are generally more receptive to lesser known appellations and domain names, if the quality satisfies their palates!